Glossary of Key AAQEP Terms

 probationary accreditation status Award granted by the Accreditation Commission affirming a program meets AAQEP’s standards but has two conditions that must be resolved within 2 years.

-Program Specification Table A standard format for reporting a provider’s specific programs reviewed by AAQEP, including each program’s name, level, and corresponding state license or certificate (if any) along with enrollment and productivity data.
-Included in the Accreditation Proposal, Quality Assurance Report, Quality Review Team reports, Annual Report, and Accreditation Action Report.
-A template for the table is available on AAQEP’s website along with sample entries.
+Program Specification Table A templated format for reporting a provider’s scope of review by AAQEP, including each program’s name, level, and corresponding state license or certificate (if any) along with enrollment and productivity data.

 Proposal Review Form The document used by proposal reviewers to jointly record feedback on a provider’s Accreditation Proposal.

-proposal reviewer An AAQEP-trained volunteer who reads a provider’s Accreditation Proposal and engages in one to two rounds of feedback and other communication with the provider and the proposal's second reviewer.
+proposal reviewer An AAQEP-trained volunteer who peer-reviews a provider’s Accreditation Proposal in collaboration with a second reviewer.

 provider An institution or organization that provides one or more educator preparation programs.
-In the AAQEP model, membership is generally held by providers.
+In the AAQEP model, regular membership is held by providers.

-quality assurance review The peer-review segment of the AAQEP accreditation cycle; includes off-site and on-site review and culminates in an accreditation decision.
+quality assurance review The peer-review segment of the AAQEP accreditation cycle; includes a previsit review and site visit and culminates in an accreditation decision.

-quality assurance reviewer An AAQEP-trained volunteer who serves as a peer reviewer in off-site and on-site components of the quality assurance review process.
+quality assurance reviewer An AAQEP-trained volunteer who serves as a peer reviewer on a Quality Review Team in previsit review and site visit components of the quality assurance review process.

 Quality Review Team Report Report authored by reviewers summarizing the team’s findings after the site visit.
 A draft of the report is shared with the provider for factual correction; the final report is shared with both the provider and the AAQEP Accreditation Commission.

-site visit liaison An AAQEP staff member assigned to a particular quality assurance review to support the Quality Review Team and provider throughout the process.
-The site visit liaison observes the virtual off-site review meetings and the exit meeting (conducted at the end of the site visit) for consistency.
+site visit liaison An AAQEP staff member or consultant assigned to a particular quality assurance review to support the Quality Review Team, the provider, and if applicable, state partners throughout the process.

-site visit observer An individual granted permission by a provider to attend the on-site review.
+site visit observer An individual granted permission by a provider to attend portions of its quality assurance review.

 third-party comment Feedback collected from the public and various stakeholders about a provider 4-6 months prior to the site visit that becomes part of the provider’s case record.